tkopppop/people/README.md

     (i worked as a vulnerability researcher of INETCOP(c).co.kr company's code research team)<br>
 - twiz<br>
   - best issued phrack.com article's co-owner and amazon book author<br>
-    (i help to edit his articles to amazon pdf ebook and registered on amazon then lastly,<br>
+    (i help to edit his articles to amazon pdf ebook("Attacking the core") and registered on amazon then lastly,<br>
     they(twiz&sgrakkyu) sales paperback)

 [singer lesson for me]